openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 During next week, GNOME:Ayatana will be populated and a free open BETA will be start to gather feedback amongst our users.

-A side note¦ Yesterday an update for Sound Menu was issued by Canonical and it deeply relies on libnotify >= 0.7.0. openSUSE 11.4 will ship with libnotify 0.6.0 and therefore I™m not committing more changes to Sound Menu and will only fix critical issues if found for this package.
+A side noteâ€¦ Yesterday an update for Sound Menu was issued by Canonical and it deeply relies on libnotify >= 0.7.0. openSUSE 11.4 will ship with libnotify 0.6.0 and therefore Iâ€™m not committing more changes to Sound Menu and will only fix critical issues if found for this package.

-After openSUSE 11.4 is released, I™ll start working on implementing this for GNOME3, and hopefully now I will have enough time to try to push them to Factory for openSUSE 12 (or whatever it will be called).
+After openSUSE 11.4 is released, Iâ€™ll start working on implementing this for GNOME3, and hopefully now I will have enough time to try to push them to Factory for openSUSE 12 (or whatever it will be called).

 Contributions are accepted in any area not covered by me, or fixing stuff, and also very important, in the KDE field.
-About Unity¦ here™s a riddle: How can you tell if a ghost is about to faint?."
+About Unityâ€¦ hereâ€™s a riddle: â€œHow can you tell if a ghost is about to faint?â€."

-
+â€